wyk9787/D-MAP/README.md

 A distributed version of map procedure that distributes task to multiple threads running on multiple machines

+## Usage

+* Run `make` in the root directory, it will compile each program inside of each directory.

+* Run `make` in each directory, it will compile the program in that directory

 # Changelog
 ## 04-24-2018
 ## ADDED